fsantanna/fsantanna.github.io/adts.md

 Union types use angle brackets and can be anonymous just like tuples.
 Union constructors also use angle brackets and receive the variant index and its argument.
+Union predicates and discriminators use question and exclamation marks, respectively, followed by a variant index.

 Ceu also supports user-defined types, which can combine tuples and unions to form classic ADTs.